Tensor network methods for quantum-inspired image processing and classical optics: Image processing and optical image formation

-The algorithm used to perform the calculation of element-wise multiplication scales as $\mathcal{O}{(d\chi^3)}$, a faster algorithm \cite{michailidis2024tensor} could be implemented to speed things up.
-Evaluating this process for a finite number of qubits $n=2\log_{2}(L)$ is exactly equivalent to the exact calculation on a finite grid of size $L\times L$ by matrix multiplication and fast Fourier transform (FFT).
-An implementation is showed in the plot below (see \efig{fig_convolution}).
+Evaluating this tensor network operation for a finite number of qubits $n=2\log_{2}(L)$ is exactly equivalent to compute $I_\mathrm{img}$ finite grid of size $L\times L$ by matrix multiplication and FFT.
+An implementation is shown in the plot below (see \efig{fig_convolution}) for the case of the circular aperture.
+We use as input the picture used in the beginning of this article, and put it through the optical system \eref{convolution_eq} for several sizes.
 We plot the run times versus a classical FFT implementation for comparisons for increasing approximation error $\epsilon$.
-The difference in scaling is similar to the simpler case of the PSF computation.
+Here we choose $\epsilon$ as the same cutoff in precision for both input MPS: the input image and the input field, while the QFT MPO and the multiplication run in machine precision.
+Also again, run times take into consideration the encodings of both MPS.
+The difference in scaling is similar to the simpler case of the PSF and the same conclusions can be drawn.

+The dominant contribution in the entanglement of the entire chain comes from the input image approximation, but it might be useful to point out that, a time advantage can still remain even if the image MPS is no longer in the compressive regime $\xi>1$, since the rest of the contractions are very low rank.
+The entire computation can still be computationally efficient at large-scale even if the image MPS alone might be widely inefficient.

 In this formalism, the entire image formation chain can be computed efficiently, with varying levels of complexity depending on the source image, aperture, and aberrations.
-In addition, other components of realistic systems—such as polarization, detector modulation functions, and even noise—can also be incorporated.
+In addition, other components of realistic systems, such as polarization, detector modulation functions and even noise can also be incorporated.
+In particular, incoherent imaging and statistical optics are easily generalizable with these methods.
 As the name suggests, Fourier optics is heavily based on the fact that classical optics becomes computationally faster in Fourier space as convolutions become multiplications.
-In the following section we will exploit this feature in more depth and apply it to other optical propagations.
+In the following section we will exploit this feature in more depth and apply it to other classical optical propagations.